era86/era86.github.io/_drafts/2018-05-06-quick-review-big-o-notation-simplified.markdown

 Regardless of how big `items` is, we still yield the same amount of operations.

-### `O(n)`

-This is known as "linear time" because the algorithm completes within one full iteration of the size of the input.
-We've already seen an example of this above in our `linear_search` function.

-As the input grows, the the number of operations grows _linearly_ with it.

 ### `O(log(n))`

 Let's take a step back and visit our searching algorithm from before.
 For the sake of this example, let's assume our input is a list of sorted items.
 With this assumption, we can drastically reduce the runtime complexity of our search: